Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 Provider agencies must ensure the location for an EVV record is correct.
 A location may be a home address or community location, accompanied by GPS coordinates.

-Provider agencies must maintain records supporting both the validity and appropriate use of an Alternate Location.
+Provider agencies must maintain records supporting both the validity and appropriate use of an Alternate Location to ensure that services are rendered in appropriate settings.

 Alternate Location in State EVV Solution